atomist/welcome/run.md

 [@atomist/automation-client][automation-client] to connect to the Atomist API.

 Run it yourself and make magic happen for your team!
+The instructions below will work for most basic SDMs and more low-level Atomist API clients.

 [sdm]: https://github.com/atomist/sdm (Atomist Software Delivery Machine Node.js Package)
 [automation-client]: https://github.com/atomist/automation-client-ts (Atomist Automation Client Node.js Package)